Chat now! We're online and ‘hair’ to help.

 - Coloured / Toned

 - Worn (you can check the colour matches but if it has been worn we can't accept it back)

-If none of the above apply to you and you want to exchange it then get in touch so we can organise your exchange/ return.
+If none of the above apply to you and you want to Exchange it then get in touch so we can organise your Exchange

-Once we have received your returned halo, we’ll inspect all items before anything is issued.
-We reserve the right to deny exchanges and returns if items are not returned in their original condition.
-If an exchange/ return is denied the Halo will be returned back to you.
+Once we have received your halo, we'll inspect all items before anything is issued.
+We reserve the right to deny Exchanges if items are not sent in their original condition.
+If an Exchange is denied the Halo will be returned back to you.

 We’ll let you know by email if your item has been accepted for Exchange.

 The cost of sending an item is at the customer’s expense and is non-refundable.
 We recommend using a tracking system to help make sure your items don’t go missing, as we cannot process Exchanges on items we have never received.
 You can ask for proof of postage at the time you post the item.

 For more details, please visit our 90 Day Exchange Guarantee.